heb12/heb12.github.io/desktop.md

 It is currently under development and there is no official release yet.
 The first version (1.0) will be released in the last two weeks of April 2018.

 ## Install
+We currently have pre-release versions of Heb12 Desktop available for those that want it.

 ### Windows
 [Download the Windows version of Heb12](https://drive.google.com/open?id=1DVAs3tqKXHSrvxKar7DlOyPex3PCiVDb).